About Core Strokes®

 Where Core Strokes Comes From

-Developed by Dirk Marivoet, MSc, Core Strokes carries this lineage forward into a contemporary method that unites breath, tissue, and relational presence.
+Developed by Dirk Marivoet, MSc, Core Strokes® carries these influences forward into a contemporary bodymind framework integrating breath, fascia, emotional organization, energetic regulation, and relational presence.

-What makes Core Strokes distinctive is its focus on fascia as living memory — a tissue that carries both adaptive history and unrealized potential.
-By reading and transforming fascial patterns, the method supports the restoration of natural breathing rhythms, energetic flow, and embodied vitality.
+What makes Core Strokes® particularly distinctive is its understanding of fascia as living organization — a responsive tissue system carrying both adaptive history and unrealized human potential.

 — Dirk Marivoet, MSc.